harishasan/apache-spark-overview/README.md

 ## Passing (Secret) Data to Workers

-Operations can be invokved on a RDD by passing closure.
+Operations can be invoked on a RDD by passing closure.
 When Spark runs a closure on a worker, any variables used in the closure are copied to that node, but are maintained within the local scope of that closure.

 Spark provides two types of shared variables that can be interacted with by all workers in a restricted fashion.
 1. Broadcast variables are distributed to all workers, but are read-only.
 Broadcast variables can be used as lookup tables or stopword lists.